Deutsch

 Lecture series

 Our research group offers courses in the master program biology, focus area 3.
 These courses are organized by the departments; botany I, botany II and pharmaceutical biology.
 In the winter term the lecture series “Biophysics and Biochemistry” features lectures on modern techniques in biophysics and biochemical research.
-In the frame of this lecture series, I focus on the use of microscopy techniques, which are used to study signal transduction in single plant cells
+In the frame of this lecture series, I focus on the use of microscopy techniques, which are used to study plant cells, organelles and single proteins.

 Biophysics of plant membrane proteins, F1 and F2

 Practical courses in the master program “biophysics of plant membrane proteins” will be linked to our current research projects.
 Based on these projects, the research topic of the practical course will be chosen and a working hypothesis will be postulated.
-Emphasis will be given to the scientific approach the experimental methodology, used in the experimental approach.
 The experiments will be conducted in our laboratories using whole tissue, or single cell techniques that are supervised by the group leader and PhD-students.
-The extended F2 course can be used to elaborate the experimental work of the F1 project and the results normally will be used as the basis of the master thesis.
+The extended F2 course can be used to elaborate the experimental work of the F1 project and extend to a master thesis.